FOSSRIT/fossrit.github.io/open-rit.md

 ## What is Open@RIT?

-You can find the Open@RIT Website here: [Open@RIT](https://openr.it/).
+Open@RIT now has their own [Website](https://openr.it/)!
 Open@RIT is the new Open Programs Office for the University directed by [Professor Stephen Jacobs](https://www.rit.edu/directory/sxjics-stephen-jacobs).
 It’s creation was approved by Provost Dr. Ellen Granberg at the end of June 2020 and placed under the Office of the Vice-President of Research, Dr. Ryne Raffaelle at the beginning of August.

-To learn more about what Open@RIT does, you can visit their summary page, [What We Do](https://openr.it/about/).
+To learn more about what Open@RIT does, you can visit [their summary page](https://openr.it/about/).

 ## How to get involved with Open@RIT